 You can plan your route by creating a layer with directions.

 When I traveled to Burlington, Vermont, I wanted to see the length of the bike trail on the map, so I used the directions feature to show the whole route.
-(Check out the Burlington travel guide and map here to see what that looks like.)
+(Check out the Burlington travel guide for an example of the trip planning map I created that includes the bike path route.)
 And while I haven’t done this yet, you could also use Google My Maps to plan a road trip itinerary for a longer adventure.

 It’s highly customizable.